July 11, 2025

 DWAG’s Urgent Demands to the International Community

-As this genocide intensifies, we issue this urgent plea to the global community: act now.
+As this genocide intensifies, we issue this urgent plea to the global community: Act now!
 The people of Darfur and Sudan at large are facing mass killings, forced starvation, and targeted ethnic violence at the hands of armed actors who continue to operate without consequence.
 We must raise our voices, demand accountability, and call on world leaders to protect civilians and support the Sudanese people in their fight for survival, safety, and peace.
-The time to act is now.

 March 15 - 2025